UPDATE: New Zealand travel and COVID-19 information

 New Zealand’s border is closed to most travellers and entry is strictly controlled.

-All arrivals are tested for COVID-19 and a 14-day managed quarantine or isolation is mandatory.
+Travellers are tested for COVID-19 on arrival, and during the mandatory 14-day managed quarantine or isolation period.

-New Zealand citizens, permanent residents and residents with valid travel conditions returning to New Zealand do not need approval from Immigration New Zealand before travelling.
+New Zealand citizens, permanent residents and residents with valid travel conditions returning to New Zealand do not need approval from Immigration New Zealand before travelling but they must obtain a voucher for managed isolation.

 New Zealand and COVID-19